MetalMusings/MyOwnEtherCATDevice/README.md

 # Making my own EtherCAT device

-This repository contains software, pcb shematics and layouts, reference documentation etc that I used during my creation of my own EtherCAT device.
+This repository contains software, pcb shematics and layouts, reference documentation etc that I used during the creation of my own EtherCAT device.

 This job is documented in a series of Youtube videos, from my first attempts to understand how EtherCAT works, to making my own pcb, program it and testing it in LinuxCNC.